E. Stanley Jones: Published works

 These are the British publishers' titles; American titles may be different.

 Some of his books, such as Victorious Living and Abundant Living, were designed to be read either from beginning to end as a novel or as a "page-a-day" daily devotional.

 In 2009 Lucknow Publishing published Living Upon The Way, a 15-hour audio series of selected sermons.
-The sermons are also available to listen to for free at The Foundation for Evangelism website in MP3 format.

 In March and July 2010 Summerside Press published Victorious Living and Abundant Living in a new "ESJ Devotional Series" edited and expanded by Dean Merrill.